jacksonboy3615/wuthering_waves_google_review_analysis/README.md

 - Early on, players frequently compared Wuthering Waves to **Genshin Impact**.
   By **Version 2.0**, Genshin is rarely mentioned, as most players focus on the **Rinacita story and characters**.
-- Some players still report **lag and performance issues**, but:
+- Some players still report **lag and performance issues**
-  - Mentions of lagging are **less frequent in Version 2.0** compared to Version 1.0.
+- However, mentions of lagging are **less frequent in Version 2.0** compared to Version 1.0.

 ---